Alexis Argüello: Political career

+Argüello's brother, Eduardo José was killed in the Nicaraguan revolution fighting for the Sandinista National Liberation Front, and was considered a national hero in Nicaragua; a street was named after him.
 Argüello was actively involved in Nicaraguan politics with the Sandinista National Liberation Front (FSLN)--the same party against whom he took up arms in the 1980s—and in 2004 was elected vice-mayor of Managua.
-Amid accusations of vote-rigging Argüello narrowly won the mayoral election in Managua on November 9, 2008 against the candidate of the Constitutionalist Liberal Party, Eduardo Montealegre, who had come second to Daniel Ortega in the 2006 presidential election.
+Amid accusations of vote-rigging, Argüello narrowly won the mayoral election in Managua on November 9, 2008 against the candidate of the Constitutionalist Liberal Party, Eduardo Montealegre, who had come second to Daniel Ortega in the 2006 presidential election.
 Argüello's margin of victory was narrow as he attained just 51.30% of the vote.

+Acting

+Arguello had a large supporting role in the 1989 film, Fists of Steel, and small parts in other films.

 Death

-Argüello died on July 1, 2009, after apparently shooting himself through the heart in Managua.
-The national police confirmed the death shortly afterwards, and the death was ruled a suicide following the autopsy.
+Argüello died on July 1, 2009, after being accused of shooting himself with two bullets through the heart in Managua.
+The national police, under Sandinista control, confirmed the death shortly afterward, and it was declared a suicide following an autopsy.

-Those close to Argüello affirmed that he was becoming progressively disenchanted with the Orteguistas and the Sandinista government, and was planning an imminent departure from the Sandinista political party.
+Those close to Argüello, including his daughter Dora Arguello and his sons, asserted that he was killed by Ortega's regime because he had become increasingly disenchanted with the Orteguistas and the Sandinista government, and was planning an imminent departure from the Sandinista political party.